VaultTree/vault-tree/features/contracts/readme.md

 I'll update these in the coming months as we get some more experience writing simple contracts.

 * The Vault Tree interpreter is stateless and always takes a contract as an input
-* All external data required for contract execution must be provided to the interpreter by the run time that is invoking the API.
+* All external input required for contract execution must be provided to the interpreter by the run time that is invoking the API.
 For example, there are no plans for the interpreter to make any network requests or do file IO.